jnk0le/AVR-UART-lib/README.md

 and another if transmitter misses RTS signal (last one is stored in shift register).

 For proper operation of hardware RTS, USART_EXTEND_RX_BUFFER have to be defined.

-Any used external IO pin have to be accesible from bottom IO address space. (eg. few ports on mega2560 cannot be used as a control IO with this lib)

 # ISR timmings